seandavi/CompleteGenomicsTools/doc/index.rst

        --export-rootB=/data/sedavis/sequencing/beppe/CGI/GS000002675-DID/GS000001739-ASM/GS00359-DNA_G01 \
        --beta

 The :program:`calldiff` command takes as input two variant files and two matching "export roots".
 The variant files have the name "var-..." and normally live in the export-root/ASM directory.
-File A above is the tumor while file B represents the normal sample.
+File *A* is always the tumor while file *B* represents the normal sample.
 The export root is the directory directly above the ASM directory.

 ::